Oral conditions | Medical Council of Canada

 2. signs of infection;

-2. list and interpret critical investigations, including those required to exclude suspected systemic disease;
+2. list critical investigations and interpret the results of the investigations, including those required to exclude suspected systemic disease;

 3. construct an effective initial management plan, including

-1. counselling and educating the patient and/or the caregivers regarding oral hygiene and/or diet (e.g., sugar-containing drinks for children);
+1. counselling and educating the patient and/or the caregivers about oral hygiene and diet (e.g., promoting proper oral hygiene in older adults [≥ 65 years], limiting sugar-containing drinks in children),

-2. counselling on smoking cessation and alcohol abuse;
+2. counselling on smoking cessation and alcohol use if needed, and